MSc Health Psychology (incorporating PG Cert/PG Dip)

 Research Project in Health Psychology (60 credits)

-Applicants should normally have or expect to obtain at least a 2:1 honours degree in psychology or a related subject.
+Applicants should normally have or expect to obtain at least a 2:1 honours degree in psychology or a closely related subject containing a significant element of psychology.

 If English is not your first language, you will need to hold IELTS 6.5.